xjsender/haoide/README.md

 8. If we want to refresh all ApexTrigger, ApexClass, ApexPage or ApexComponent, we just need to click the SublimeApex > Refresh Folder and then choose the folder we want to refresh.

 9. Before we update plugin, we should move your customized settings from "Settings - Default" to "Settings - User"

+10. Every time when you create a new view, it's default syntax is Apex